aws-samples/aws-ebs-snapshot-sap-ase/README.md

 ````

 ### Recommendations
-- Recommended frequency: 1 snapshot every 8-12 hours (the frequency will not impact RPO as we are backing up the logs to EFS and doing PIT)
+- Recommended frequency: 1 snapshot every 8-12 hours (the frequency of the snapshots, does not impact the RPO, as log backups are written to EFS storage and used during recovery)

 ### Execute snapshot script:

 ````
-./aws-sap-sybase-snapshot.sh
+./aws-sap-ase-snapshot.sh

 ````